julien/primealgo/README.md

 The test are based on the [code](https://github.com/ThePrimeagen/kata-machine) used during the course.

-Some examples uses generics, which means you need Go >= 1.18.
+Some examples use generics, which means you need Go >= 1.18.

 To run the tests (assuming you have Go installed correctly), use: